 Jewish tradition considers adoption to be a tremendous mitzvah as well and there are similar ceremonies for welcoming a child into your family through adoption.
 These may also include a visit to the mikveh (Jewish ritual bath) accompanied by Rabbi Kessler.

-As a Reform congregation, and a member of the Union for Reform Judaism, we affirm and welcome as Jews, children brought in to a family who identify as Jews, regardless of patrilineal or matrilineal descent.
+As a Reform congregation, and a member of the Union for Reform Judaism, we affirm and welcome as Jews children brought in to a family who identify as Jews, regardless of patrilineal (through one’s father) or matrilineal (through one’s mother) descent.
+Traditionally, one was considered Jewish only if one’s mother was Jewish.
+However, Reform Judaism has accepted Jews by patrilineal descent since the Central Conference of American Rabbis passed a resolution on the matter in 1983.
 We are also very happy to celebrate these Jewish rituals with every family configuration that presents itself in our modern world.
-For more information about Reform Judaism’s embrace of “patrilineal descent,” click here.

 Each Sukkot, Temple Ohev Sholom welcomes the new students of our religious school with a special shabbat service to celebrate Consecration.
 We all join together in a prayer of thanksgiving and connection and each child receives their very own “mini Torah.”
 It is said that Jewish education should always begin on a sweet note, so there is always some kind of nosh (snack)!

 To become a bar or bat mitzvah is to pass from childhood to maturity in the Jewish community.
 It is a ritual celebrated surrounded by family and community, and features the opportunity for a young 13-year-old to share a bit of their Jewish journey towards maturity.
 For a better picture of what it means to become a bar/bat mitzvah, take a look at the B’rit Hachanat B’nei Mitzvah – a Covenant of Preparation for Becoming Bar/Bat Mitzvah here.